MATERIALS AND JEWELRY CARE

 FREQUENTLY ASKED QUESTIONS

-CAN I SHOWER WITH MY JEWELRY?
+CAN I SHOWER WITH MY JEWELLERY?

 No, we recommend that you take off your jewelry before bathing, showering, taking a bath, going to the sauna, or using a sunbed.
 Steam, moisture, fragrances, and chemicals in soap and shampoo can cause materials to tarnish and become dull